 3. Reinforce safety rules clearly

-For instance, it’s not entirely true that he should “not run,” since running itself isn’t always not allowed—only in certain contexts.
-And he might even be confused when you tell him not to run through the mall on a crowded Saturday when last week you let him do so during a weekday outing.
+For instance, it’s not entirely true that he should “not run,” since running itself isn’t bad—only in certain contexts.
+And he might even be confused when you tell him not to run through the mall on a crowded Saturday when last week you let him do so during an empty weekday outing.

 Instead, reinforce the safety rules clearly, explaining why he can and can’t do certain things.

-Say that hand-holding is non-negotiable when crossing the street because people driving cars may not be able to see him.
+Say that hand-holding is non-negotiable when crossing a crowded street because people driving cars may not be able to see him.
 Or that hiding is only fun when both people decide to make a game of it, but not at a restaurant when mommy doesn’t know where he is.

-And go over these safety rules before you take him out in public.
+And go over these safety rules before you take him out in in a busy public place.

-Let him know he’s allowed to run around the park, but only in the soccer field where you can still see him.
+Let him know he’s allowed to run around the nearby playground, but only in the open space where you can still see him.
 Explain that he needs to hold your hand today because there are too many people who might bump into him.

 Give clear safety rules so he knows what is expected of him and why it’s important to abide by them.